jarrett/echo_uploads/readme.md

     add_index :echo_uploads_files, :key
     add_index :echo_uploads_files, :temporary

-## Choosing a File Store

-Echo Uploads allows you to store your files in any location and in any manner you want.
-Off-the-shelf, it comes with a local filesystem store (`EchoUploads::FilesystemStore`), but you can define you own:

-    class Widget < ActiveRecord::Base
-      include EchoUploads::Model

-      echo_upload :thumbnail, storage: MyFileStore
-    end

-    class MyFileStore < EchoUploads::AbstractStore
-      # Persists the file under the given key.
-Accepts a File.
-Typically should check to
-      # see if a file with the same key already exists, and if so, do nothing.
-      def write(key, file)
-        # ...
-      end

-      # Returns the stored data as a String.
-      def read(key)
-        # ...
-      end

-      # Deletes the file with the given key.
-      def delete(key)
-        # ...
-      end

-      # Optional.
-Opens the given key and yields an IO object.
-Not applicable to all
-      # storage mechanisms.
-      def open(key)
-        # ...
-      end

-      # Optional.
-Returns a filesystem path to the stored file.
-Useful for X-Sendfile and
-      # similar.
-Not applicable to all storage mechanisms.
-      def path(key)
-        # ...
-      end
-    end

 ## Your Model

 With that infrastructure in place, you can start adding uploaded file attributes to your